-Section 5 Public Involvement During the Planning and Programming Process level planning) plans, regional corridor plans feasibility studies.
-According 23 CFR 450.210, the state shall develop and regional public participation processes such neighborhood and local-level transportation documented public involvement process that shall be reviewed periodically for effectiveness to ensure full and open access is provided to all interested parties.
+5. Public Involvement During the Planning and Programming Process level planning) regional or public participation processes such ลร neighborhood and local-level transportation plans, regional corridor plans feasibility or studies.
+According to 23 CFR 450.210, the state shall develop and use а documented public involvement process that shall be reviewed periodically for effectiveness to ensure full and open access is provided to all interested parties.